SarathSantoshDamaraju/reactComponentsTalk/README.md

     - [ ] Global Variables `branch : `
     - [ ] Context `branch : `

-> if any communication pattern is missed kindly raise a Pull Request
+> Raise a PR if you want to correct or Suggest, Thanks